-The reading of the report was called for, Warren | fied the senses, causing scientific minds to resort to other than the known laws of their supposed philosophy for an explanation; and when that came, it has always been the same.
-These movements were and are produced by spirits, who have left their mundanc sphere of action.
+First.
+Movements of external objects, with and without human contact, have appealed to and satisfied the senses, causing scientific minds to resort to other than the known laws of their supposed philosophy for an explanation; and when that came, it has always been the same.
+These morements were and are produced by spirits, who have left their mundanc sphere of action.

 Second.
-Written and other intellectual manifestations, without the volition of the parties who were made to write or act, purporting to emanate from the same source, are another classification.
-Third, Speaking in many languages, with which
+Written and other intellectual mant festations, without the volition of the parties who were made to write or act, purporting to emanate from the same source, are another classification.